PvdBerg1998/hfml_data_preprocessor/README.md

 - Reliability
 - Performance

 Having a highly performant tool allows you to focus on the data.
-It allows you to tweak the settings in real time, iterating and fine tuning your analysis.
+It allows you to tweak the settings in real time, iterating and fine-tuning your analysis.

 To make the performance claim more quantitative, benchmark results are the best.
 For this measurement, I ran a full analysis using version `2.0.0` on 5 datasets.
 The data consists of 211 files for a total of 170 MB of raw data and should correspond to your average "big data analysis project".
-The test system was running Manjaro and consists of an Intel i5 6600K @ 4.4GHz, 16GB DDR4, GTX 1070, Samsung 980 Pro.
+The test system was running Manjaro and consists of an Intel i5 6600K @ 4.4GHz, 16 GB DDR4, GTX 1070, Samsung 980 Pro.

 ```
 - 1 core   GPU disabled  : 44 sec (1.0x)